 Legendary Creature — Human Shaman

-Delve (Each card you exile from your graveyard while casting this spell pays for .)
+Delve (You may exile cards from your graveyard as you cast this spell.
+Each card you exile while casting this spell pays for .)

-: Put the top two cards of your library into your graveyard, then return a nonland card of an opponenent's choice from your graveyard to your hand.
+: Mill two cards (put the top two cards from your library into your graveyard), then return a nonland card of an opponenent's choice from your graveyard to your hand.

 Combos Browse all

 |Commander / EDH||Legal|